This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 may include NSAIDS to decrease muscle aches and fever.
 Cold medicines may also be given to decrease coughing, nasal stuffiness, sneezing, and a runny nose.

-- Drink liquids to help thin and loosen thick mucus so you can cough it up.
+- Drink plenty of liquids.
+Liquids will help thin and loosen thick mucus so you can cough it up.
 Liquids will also keep you hydrated.
 Ask your healthcare provider which liquids are best for you and how much to drink each day.

 Prevent the spread of germs